AyushJakhmola/Three-Tier-Infra-Terraform-Packer/READMe.md

 Install AWS cli and configure aws credentials.
 You can also export secret and access key to .env file and map the variables in `provider.tf`

-![Brought to you by Ayush Jakhmola]
+[Brought to you by Ayush Jakhmola]